-The Biology, BA provides a sound liberal arts education with substantial experience in quantitative and analytical thought, along with preparation for related professions.
+The Bachelor of Arts in Biology provides a sound liberal arts education with substantial experience in quantitative and analytical thought, along with preparation for related professions.
 The program provides the strong background necessary for not only for graduate study in the life sciences, but also enables students to develop careers in a wide variety of disciplines, including teaching, environmental management, microbiology, molecular biology, biotechnology, genetics, wildlife management, fisheries biology, and marine science.
 Furthermore, our curriculum prepares students for careers in the health sciences including medicine, dentistry, veterinary science, and related allied health disciplines.

 University-wide admissions policies can be found in the Undergraduate Admissions Policies section of this catalog.